-We've been taught we have to suffer for fashion.
-I'm all on board when it comes to a dress that is slightly too tight or a horrible strapless bra that becomes my only option if I ever wish to wear a gown, but no one needs that torture on the most important part of their bodies — their feet.
-Wearing high heels that kill your toes, heels, ankles and the balls of your feet, no matter how sexy the heel, instantly robs you of sex appeal.
+While we’re totally on board when it comes to sucking it in for a corseted top or dealing with a less-than-comfortable strapless bra, we’re so not here for torturing the most important part of our bodies — we’re talking feet here, people.
+Wearing high heels that kill your toes, heels, ankles and the balls of your feet instantly rob you of your happiness — and kinda take away from an otherwise cute outfit.
 Even Kate Upton would have a difficult time looking hot while wobbling around the room in pain.

 Hold onto your heels because there are solutions.
-We spoke with beauty and fashion experts who offered 14 great tips on how to make heels more comfortable.
+We got some tips straight from beauty and fashion experts on how to make heels more comfortable.

 Wardrobe consultant and personal shopper Diane Pollack of Stylempower.com has let us in on a great stylist secret: Roll transparent deodorant beneath any area of the shoe (straps, in particular) to prevent chafing.
 “This will help it to gently glide instead of rub,” Pollack said.

 2. Opt for styles with buckles and straps

 Adjustable straps and buckles will make sure your heels fit snuggly to your feet, which helps avoid the unnecessary rubbing and irritation that cause blisters and discomfort, according to Courtney Barry, the Merchandising Brand Manager of ShoeBuy.

 A good local butcher is hard to find, but a cobbler?
 If you’re lucky enough to live close to one, make him your BFF now!
 “The rubber lifts and soles of high-heeled shoe styles get worn down with extended wear, making them uneven and uncomfortable,” Barry said.
 “Take your shoes to your local cobbler when this starts to happen to prevent damage — to you and your shoe!”

 4. Stretch them out and break them in, no excuses